Heathen (David Bowie album): Critical reception

 Heathen was Bowie's best-received album in years.
 Reviewers declared it a return to form and his best work since Scary Monsters.
 Bowie himself remarked that "It seems to be traditional now that every album since Black Tie White Noise [1993] is the best album I've put out since Scary Monsters.
 Inevitably, that's what I get.
 But this one just seems to have caught people's imaginations."
-On Metacritic, the album has an overage score of 68 out of 100 based on 20 reviews, indicating "generally favourable reviews".
+On Metacritic, the album has an average score of 68 out of 100 based on 20 reviews, indicating "generally favourable reviews".

 In The Guardian, Alexis Petridis found a "strident, confident" album "lush with melodies" that "achieves a balance noticeably lacking in Bowie's output of the past 20 years".
 Although he felt it did not reach the highs of Station to Station, Low or Scary Monsters, he concluded that Heathen is "packed with fantastic songs" and is overall "the sound of a man who has finally worked out how to grow old with a fitting degree of style".
 Chris Jones of BBC Music found it not a return to form, but rather "a continuation of all the marvelous things we love about [Bowie]."
 He ultimately called it a "serendipitous release" that "bursts with a positively rude health".
 AllMusic's Stephen Thomas Erlewine reasoned that despite a lack of innovation, the ending result is "an understated, utterly satisfying record, [...] simply because he'd never sounded as assured and consistent since."
-Meanwhile, Sarah Dempster of NME opined that with the album, Bowie "remains rock's most worship-worthy oddity".
+Sarah Dempster of NME opined that with the album, Bowie "remains rock's most worship-worthy oddity".